 Thus we may assume $|X| = 3$.
 Since $\deg(C) = 3$, it follows that $X$ contains three vertices of degree three.
 Let $S_0$ be a $k$-string with $k \leq 2$ and endpoints $u,v$ such that $v \in V(C)$.
 Suppose that $u$ is poor after Step 1.
 Then $u$ is a degree three vertex not contained in a cell.
 Let $S_1$ and $S_2$ be the other strings incident with $u$. \\

-{ \textbf{Claim 1.}\emph{ The weight of $u$ is at most six.} } \begin{proof} Suppose not.
-First suppose either of $S_1$ or $S_2$ is a 4-string.
-By Lemma \ref{4str} applied to $u$, $v$ is contained in a cell $C' \neq C$, contradicting Lemma \ref{7cycles}.
-Thus $u$ is not contained in a $4$-string.
+{ \textbf{Claim 1.} \emph{The weight of $u$ is exactly six.} } \begin{proof} Suppose not.
+Note as $u$ is poor after Step 1, it has weight at least six.
+Note neither $S_1$ nor $S_2$ is a 4-string by Observation \ref{atleast-3}.
 Suppose now $k \in \{1, 2\}$ (i.e. that $S_0$ is either a 1- or 2-string).
 First suppose that $S_1$ is a 3-string and that $S_2$ is not a 0-string.
 Then by Lemma \ref{3str} applied to $u$ and $S_1$, there exists an edge $vv_1 \in E(C)$ contained in a cell or 9-cycle $C' \neq C$.
 If $C'$ is a 9-cycle, this is a contradiction since 9-cycles and cells are edge-disjoint by Lemma \ref{7and9cycles}.
 If $C'$ is a cell, this too is a contradiction since distinct cells are vertex-disjoint by Lemma \ref{7cycles}.
 Thus if $S_1$ is a 3-string, we may assume $S_2$ is a 0-string.
 Symmetrically, if $S_2$ is a 3-string, we may assume $S_1$ is a 0-string.

 If $k \geq 1$, then $S_1$ and $S_2$ therefore contribute at most 4 to the weight of $C$.
 If $k = 0$, since neither $S_1$ nor $S_2$ is a 4-string, they contribute at most 6 to the weight of $C$.
 Note by assumption $k \leq 2$.
 Thus $u$ has weight at most six.
 Since by assumption $ch_2(u) < 0$, it follows that $u$ has weight exactly six. \end{proof}